prof-tallman/csc228/crypto/towards_modern_cryptography.md

 1. Did the encrypted text appear random or structured?
 2. How difficult was this process compared to historical systems such as Enigma or Vigenère?
 Consider the tools available at each time period.
 3. What happened when you entered the wrong password?
-4. Why do modern cryptographic systems depend so heavily on password quality and password management?
-5. What would be the full command to give the final output file a different name?
+4. What would be the full command to give the final output file a different name?
-6. Why was it important to download GPG from a trustworthy source?

 ### AES Decryption with GPG ###

-Decrypt the file provided by Prof. Tallman using the password that was distributed to the class.
+Decrypt the [file provided by Prof. Tallman](proftallman.txt) using the password that was distributed to the class.

-7. What was the plaintext message?
+5. What was the plaintext message?
+(You may abbreviate or summarize the text).
-8. How does sharing a password securely become a challenge in real-world cryptography?
-9. Why is strong encryption not enough if passwords or keys are handled poorly?
+6. Why do modern cryptographic systems depend so heavily on password quality and password management?

 ## Cryptographic Hashing ##